LedgerHQ/connect-kit/packages/connect-kit-loader/README.md

 #### Description

-Enables debug messages on the console in case you need to diagnose a possible problem.
+Enables debug messages on the browser console in case you need to diagnose a possible problem.

+Once Connect Kit is loaded you can call it from the browser's developer tools console with `window.ledgerConnectKit.enableDebugLogs()` and call the other Connect Kit functions to see the debug messages.
 Just reload the dapp to disable them.

-Once Connect Kit is loaded you can call it from the browser's developer tools console with `window.ledgerConnectKit.enableDebugLogs()` and call the other Connect Kit functions to see the messages.

 ### `checkSupport`